MicrosoftDocs/power-platform/power-platform/admin/assign-licenses.md

 ---
 # Assign licenses

 A user account must be assigned a license in order for the user to have access to the service.
-Note that when you assign a user the global administrator or the service administrator role in the [!INCLUDE[pn_ms_online_services_environment](../includes/pn-ms-online-services-environment.md)], it automatically assigns the user the System Administrator security role. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Differences between the Microsoft Online services environment administrative roles and security roles](grant-users-access.md#BKMK_O365CRMroles)
+Note that when you assign a user the global administrator or the service administrator role in the [!INCLUDE[pn_ms_online_services_environment](../includes/pn-ms-online-services-environment.md)], it automatically assigns the user the System Administrator security role. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Differences between the Microsoft Online services environment administrative roles and Microsoft Dataverse security roles](grant-users-access.md#differences-between-the-microsoft-online-services-environment-administrative-roles-and-microsoft-dataverse-security-roles)

 ## Add a license to a user account
 You can license the user when you create the user account, or you can license the user later.
 You must assign a license to every user account that you want to access the online service.